 Students beginning a second degree at U of T Mississauga are normally granted 5.0 transfer credits: 4.0 credits at the 100 level, and 1.0 credit at the 200 level, regardless of the number of previous degrees held.
 As such, second degree students are typically granted Year 2 standing and receive their Distribution Requirements.

-Current students from another division of U of T should contact Enrolment Services concerning admission to U of T Mississauga.
+Current students from another division of U of T should contact the Office of University Admissions and Outreach concerning admission to U of T Mississauga.
 Also see Admission with Post-Secondary Studies section in this Calendar.

 University of Toronto alumni may complete a second degree provided the second degree does not include a program(s) in any of the same discipline(s) as the first degree.
 For example, if a student completed a previous degree including a program in English, they may not complete a second degree including a program in English.
 This includes Programs of Study with the same 4-digit code (e.g. ERMAJ1645 and ERMIN1645).
 For guidance, please seek academic advising support in the Office of the Registrar.
 Students who have a degree with a Major/Specialist in either Commerce, Management or Economics cannot do a BCom or a BBA as a second degree.
 This is due to the extensive overlap of courses in these degree programs.